 Avoid Taking It With Certain Foods

 Calcium can interfere with the absorption of iron.
-So do not take calcium supplements or foods like milk which is rich in calcium along with your iron tablet.
+So do not take calcium supplements or foods like milk along with your iron tablet.
 Also avoid having drinks or foods with caffeine and foods high in fiber like raw vegetables, bran, and whole grain along with iron – these too can make it tougher to absorb iron.
 Leave a gap of at least 2 hours between taking these foods and your iron supplement.
 You should also avoid taking antacids along with iron supplements.

 Take It With Vitamin C

 Vitamin C can help your body absorb iron.
 Therefore, some experts suggest drinking something rich in this vitamin, like orange juice, or taking a vitamin C supplement along with your iron tablet.13 14 Speak to your doctor about this before you try vitamin C supplements, though.

 If you’ve been prescribed iron supplements, know that your dosage will change over time depending on the requirement of your body.
 So, it’s important that you visit your doctor once the course of your prescription is complete.

 |3, 4.||↑||Learning About Iron Supplements.
 Government of Alberta.|